rokucommunity/rooibos/docs/index.md

 These files should be cleaned and recopied _every time you run coverage_ or you will get compile errors/other undetermined behaviour.

+#### WARNING - Running code coverage is slower and may crash your device

+Running a code coverage report is a lot slower than a standard test, due to conitnual probing of your source.
+Only run coverage when needed.
+Also - be aware it will crash very tight loops, like inside of a while waiting on a port, which will in fact crash and hard reset your device.

 ### Recording coverage
 To record coverage, set the `sourceFilePattern` to a glob matching (including and excluding) the files that should be included in your coverage report, and set the `isRecordingCodeCoverage` flag to true.
 Be careful to not include your test specs!!